Jiangwb/seisflows-devel/README.md

 5. Add script to create mask model and plot misfit curves

+6. Add matlab scripts to convert SEGY data to SU format for SeisFlows.
+And Output geometry files

 Unsolved problem:
 1. Use GPU version SPECFEM2D in SeisFlows
 2. Tikhonov regularization

-Need to do:
-1. Convert real data (SAC or SEGY) to SU format that SeisFlows can use. step 1 -- convert segy data to SU format step 2 -- read geometry information from segy data and save it to SOURCE and STATIONS file